Amog-OS/AmogOSToppat/README.md

 ## Features (Which have been confirmed)

-- All ports will run on Linux Kernel 6.9 when it releases (All Alphas, Betas and few Release Candidates will run older kernels)
+- All ports will run on Linux Kernel 6.9 when it releases (All Alphas, Betas and few Release Candidates will run older kernels) (NuKernel)

 - The ports are x64, arm64, and armhf/arm32